Beaver Local High School

 Beaver Local High School is a public high school near East Liverpool, Ohio, United States.
-It is the only secondary school in the Beaver Local School District, and serves the communities of Calcutta, Lake Tomahawk, and Rogers in southeastern Columbiana County, as well as parts of surrounding Elkrun, Madison, Middleton, and St. Clair townships.
+It is the only secondary school in the Beaver Local School District and serves portions of Elkrun, Madison, Middleton, and St. Clair townships in Columbiana County.
 Athletic teams compete as the Beaver Local Beavers in the Ohio High School Athletic Association as a member of the Buckeye 8 Athletic League as well as the Ohio Valley Athletic Conference.

 History

-On November 19, 1934, the Columbiana County Board of Education passed a resolution establishing the Beaver Local Rural School District.
-The district was a consolidation of seven existing rural school districts at that time.
-The district was named after the Little Beaver Creek, which runs through most of the district.
-Later, the name was changed to the Beaver Local School District.

-The high school was established in 1956, and constructed on ground in the middle of the district, in Madison Township.
-It opened to about 400 students from both district grade schools as well as the nearby high schools of David Anderson, East Liverpool, and East Palestine.
-The school colors of red and white were chosen by the Board of Education.
+Beaver Local High School was established in 1956 and built in Madison Township.
+It is named after Little Beaver Creek, which runs through most of the school district.
+It opened to about 400 students from in-district grade schools and transfers from nearby David Anderson Junior/Senior High School, East Liverpool Junior/Senior High School, and East Palestine High School.
+The school colors of red and white were chosen by the board of education.
 The first class graduated in 1959 with 70 students.

-In 2015, a new K–12 campus was constructed next to the former middle school site, moving the school just over the border into St. Clair Township.
+In 2015, a new K–12 campus was built in St. Clair Township adjacent to the former Beaver Local Middle School site.